awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping.md

-# Elastic Load Balancing LoadBalancer SubnetMapping<a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping"></a>
+# Elastic Load Balancing V2 SubnetMapping<a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping"></a>

-<a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping-description"></a>The `SubnetMapping` property type specifies the ID of a subnet to attach to an Elastic Load Balancing Application or Network Load Balancer\.
+<a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping-description"></a>The `SubnetMapping` property type specifies the ID of a subnet to attach to an Application Load Balancer or a Network Load Balancer\.

 <a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping-inheritance"></a> `SubnetMappings` is a property of the [AWS::ElasticLoadBalancingV2::LoadBalancer](aws-resource-elasticloadbalancingv2-loadbalancer.md) resource\.

-## Syntax<a name="w4ab1c21c10d129c25c20b7"></a>
+## Syntax<a name="w13ab1c21c10d138c27c20b7"></a>

 ### JSON<a name="aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping-syntax.json"></a>